2020 Honda CR-V vs Toyota RAV4

 The RAV4, meanwhile, has one engine option: a 2.5L 4-cylinder.
-Unfortunately, this one puts out just 176 horsepower and 172 lb-ft of torque.
+Unfortunately, this one puts out just 184 lb-ft of torque.

 Not only does the CR-V have more power, but it has better fuel economy, too.
-When equipped with a continuously variable transmission (CVT), the vehicle achieves an EPA-estimated 28 city/34 highway MPG.*
+When equipped with a Continuously Variable Transmission (CVT) the vehicle achieves an EPA-estimated 28 city/34 highway MPG rating for 2WD trims.*

-The RAV4, on the other hand, achieves an EPA-estimated 23 city/30 highway MPG.
+The RAV4, on the other hand, achieves an EPA-estimated 27 city/35 highway MPG.
 While still impressive, you may need to stop at the gas station more often to refuel.

 The RAV4 also offers an 8-way power-adjustable driver’s seat, so you can get in a perfect seating position behind the wheel.
 However, the CR-V offers a 12-way power-adjustable driver’s seat with 4-way power lumbar support.
 This will result in a more precise seating position to comfortably command the road.